semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 Here the real fun begins.
 Now that our cluster is properly set, and contains an index (*"game_of_thrones"*), we can take a look at the standards **CRUD** operations.

 The first operation is the **creation**.
 By this operation, Elasticsearch will stores documents into shards.
-The format is the following :
+The format is the following:

 #### The Query